-(1) Current year amounts include actual and estimated fees.
-(2) Audit fees consists of fees for professional services for the audit of our consolidated financial statements (including Regency Centers Corporation and Regency Centers, L.P.) included in our annual report on Form 10-Q. Audit fees also include fees for all services required to comply with the standards of the Public Company Accounting Oversight Board (United States), fees associated with performing the integrated audit of internal controls over financial reporting (Sarbanes-Oxley Section 404 work), and fees for services associated with comfort letters, reviews of documents filed with the SEC, and consents on SEC registration statements.
+(2) Audit fees consists of fees for professional services for the audit of our consolidated financial statements (including Regency Centers Corporation and Regency Centers, L.P.) included in our annual report on Form 10-K and review of our condensed consolidated financial information included in our quarterly filings on Form 10-Q. Audit fees also include fees for all services required to comply with the standards of the Public Company Accounting Oversight Board (United States), fees associated with performing the integrated audit of internal controls over financial reporting (Sarbanes-Oxley Section 404 work), and fees for services associated with comfort letters, reviews of documents filed with the SEC, and consents on SEC registration statements.